Marvel Legends Spider-man Lizard wave

 This character choice was quite a surprise for me in this wave, one of the symbiote spawns from Venom, during the Venom: Lethal Protector story arc.
-Lasher is created by the Life Foundation alongside his siblings Agony, Phage, Riot, Hybrid.
+Lasher is created by the Life Foundation alongside his siblings Agony, Phage, Riot, Scream.

 Heh, I can’t unsee Mark Bagley’s Spider-man style in those eyes.

 His tendrils do tend to get in the way, I had to position them a by snagging them on his arm to clear the shot for his face sometimes.
 Odd choice for tendril positions IMHO.

 Ahhh… good old Doctor Curt Conners, aka, the Lizard.
 Hasbro’s take on this guy is a bit underwhelming for me.
 Especially for a BAF.

 Unfortunately, his legs are somewhat fixed in position, you can’t “unbend” them, making the knee joints utterly useless.
 This is where it falls flat for me.

 The figure also seems too hunched over due to the issue with the knees.
 You can’t really pose him in action shots, and since he looks shorter than he really is, he doesn’t seem too imposing anymore when he’s stuck like that.